Clinical interest in blood disorders and general Haematology, with a focus on malignant Haematology.

 She has worked at the Northern Clinical School of the University of Sydney as a senior lecturer in medical education and has ongoing teaching activities.
 She is also a VMO at Northern Beaches Hospital and North Shore Private Hospital.

-She has been involved in a number of research projects mostly around allogeneic haematopoietic stem cell transplantation, but the main focus of her career is clinical work and education.
+Dr Pechey has been involved in a number of research projects in specific areas, and the main focus of her career is her clinical work and education.
 She has a broad interest in general haematology with a focus on malignant haematology, but also benign haematology, thrombosis and bleeding disorders and pregnancy related haematological issues.